Skip to content

 Work with Channel Which channel to process (channel messages only).

-Work with Any Channel Whether to ignore the above parameter and process all messages.
+Work with Any Channel Whether to ignore the above parameter and process messages on any channel.

 Work with [...] in Range Low The lower data range bound of first data byte to trigger processing on.